CowardlyBattleCat/intro-web-scraping/README.md

 ## Web Scraping

 ### What is it?
-I usually describe it as using a program to get data from the web by pulling content without an API(Application Program Interface).
+I usually describe it as using a program to get data from the web by pulling content without an API (Application Program Interface).

-Many sites have APIs you can connect to and use to pull data from.
-Such as the [Twitter API](https://developer.twitter.com/en/docs.html).
+Many sites have APIs you can connect to and use to pull data.
+The [Twitter API](https://developer.twitter.com/en/docs.html) is a nice example.
+APIs can be used to gather weather data, sports scores, ebay listings and more.
 This is great!
-But sometimes you need data from a site that doesn't have an API.
+Sometimes, however, you need data from a site that doesn't have an API.
 Thats what we're going to look at in this workshop.
-A lot of weather data can usually be pulled from an API.

 ### Where is it used?

-Really any where you think it would be appriate to gather data.
+Really anywhere you think it would be interesting or useful to gather data.

-Some people I've met have built web scraper to look for jobs & find apartments.
+Some people I've met have built web scrapers to look for jobs & find apartments.

-Companies may search for email or contact information
+Organizations may search for email or contact information.

-Competitive analysis on a competing company, what prices do they have?
+Companies might perform competitive analysis on a competing company to find their listings and prices.

-Realtors may scrape housing listings
+Realtors can scrape housing listings.

-Understand sentiment and words in reviews
+Market researchers will investigate sentiment and words in reviews.

 Anytime you want data!